open-telemetry/semantic-conventions/docs/gen-ai/openai.md

 ## OpenAI Span attributes

 These attributes track input data and metadata for a request to an OpenAI model.
-The attributes include general Generate AI attributes and ones specific the OpenAI.
+The attributes include general Generative AI attributes and ones specific the OpenAI.

 <!-- semconv trace.gen_ai.openai.client -->